 We used to advise readers to send a response to them about being mis-sold a service and hiding important detail in the small print, and therefore the contract is not legitimate, but we have now changed out minds over this as it just engages these scammers further, producing letters like the one below, sent by the ICAA 'legal team' to a victim in Europe.
-This is just heavy-handed fear mongering:
+This is just heavy-handed fear mongering and intimidation — nothing else:

 This whole letter has been written to frighten you into paying up.
 We find it amusing that they often refer in these responses to their legitimacy because of the lack of any negative court decision, which is a bit like a novice tennis player claiming to be brilliant at the game because he has never lost at Wimbledon!
-There are no negative court decisions because Expo Guide avoid court at all costs as they know they would lose.
+There are no negative court decisions because Expo Guide and ICAA Management Ltd. avoid court at all costs as they know they would lose.
 The contract you enter into by signing their deceptive Expo Guide directory forms is unenforceable.

 Here is the next threatening letter in the sequence from above: